shriram/repro-in-cs/README.txt

 This will generate data/index.html.

-Note: metadata/summary.csv is from Collberg, et al.
+Note: metadata/summary.csv and most of the data files in data/ are from Collberg, et al. We thank them for making their data public, which has enabled this project.